How to Integrate Blockchain Into Your Existing App (Without Starting Over)

 The number one killer is over-engineering.

 A CTO reads a blog post about Web3.
 Gets excited.
 Calls an all-hands meeting.
-Next thing you know, the team is trying to put their entire user authentication system, payment flow, and data layer on-chain.
+Next thing, the team is trying to put user authentication, payments, and the data layer on-chain.

-That's not an integration.
-That's a rewrite.
-And rewrites kill companies.
+That is not an integration.
+That is a rewrite.
+Rewrites kill companies.

-I've seen this firsthand at every level — from scrappy startups to established DeFi protocols.
-The teams that succeed are the ones that identify the one or two things where blockchain actually adds value, and leave everything else alone.
+I have seen this at every level, from small startups to live DeFi protocols.
+DeFi means decentralized finance: lending, borrowing, and trading run by smart contracts instead of a bank.
+The teams that win pick the one or two things where blockchain actually helps, and leave the rest alone.

-At Ajna Labs, we built a DeFi lending protocol frontend that managed over $20M in liquidity.
-The blockchain parts were the lending and borrowing mechanics — the smart contracts.
-Everything else?
-Standard React/TypeScript SPA.
+At Ajna Labs we built the frontend for a lending protocol that handled over $20M in liquidity.
+The blockchain parts were the lending and borrowing logic, the smart contracts.
+A smart contract is code that runs on the chain and does exactly what it says, every time.
+Everything else was a standard React and TypeScript app.
 Standard APIs.
 Standard deployment.
-Nothing revolutionary about the infrastructure surrounding the on-chain logic.
+Nothing special about the parts around the on-chain logic.

 5 Practical Approaches to Integration

-Not every blockchain integration looks the same.
-Here are the five most common patterns I use with clients, ranked from simplest to most complex.
+Not every integration looks the same.
+Here are the five patterns I use with clients, from simplest to hardest.

 1. Wallet Authentication